 Yes!
 Simply return to the homepage to view existing test suites.
 Clicking on a test suite displays a detailed view of each journey you ran and the Edit test suite button enables you to modify a test suite.
 For more information, check out our Get started guide.

 Currently, a test that includes a failed step forces the test suite as a whole to stop.
-In the future, however, we plan to introduce hard vs. soft action/assertion (hard should stop and fail if not meet, soft should raise a warning and keep executing the test)
+In the future, however, we plan to introduce hard vs. soft actions and assertions.
+This means that a hard action would stop and fail if not met, and a soft action would raise a warning but keep executing the test.